alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-02.md

 any bit
 of the content.

+TODO: where to reference [@CipherInd]?

 ### Size PCASM

 For block encryption of content,
 Size PCASM is the unpadded size of the content.

 For stream encryption of content,
-Size PCASM is currently undefined (TBD)
+Size PCASM is currently undefined (TODO, would benefit from broader input)

 For transport encryption of content, exact Size PCASM
 **SHOULD NOT**
 be observable
 or inferable.

+TODO: where to reference issues from [@BREACH]?

 ### Analytic PCASM